joelnitta/spatial-phy-workshop/tutorials/canaper.md

     Rooted; includes branch lengths.

-The second, `comm`, is a community dataframe with species as columns and rows as sites.
+The second, `comm`, is a dataframe with OTUs as columns and rows as sites.
 The row names (sites) correspond to grid-cell centroids.
 For `biod_example` they are just made up; for `acacia` they are of 50 x 50 km grid cells covering Australia.
-The community matrix is too large to print out in its entirety, so we will just take a look at the first 8 rows and columns[^1]:
+The dataframe is too large to print out in its entirety, so we will just take a look at the first 8 rows and columns[^1]:

 ``` r
 dim(biod_example$comm)